How to be a more selfless communicator.

 Although receiving this email might not consciously offend someone, it’s not the other-centered, selfless form of communication we train our clients to utilize.
 Linguistically focusing our communications on others creates a subconscious environment where the other party is more likely to respond, more likely to be honest, and less likely to deflect and avoid sharing their thoughts.
 An edited version of Mary’s email may read like so:

-Reaching out today to follow up on our last conversation.
+This email is a follow-up to our last conversation.
 Did you have a chance to review the material we discussed?
 Your feedback is so important, and our Operations director will be able to get your order taken care of as soon as you send it over!

 Thanks so much for your time,